Rimini Street: The Best Risk/Reward Of Any COVID-19 Beneficiary (NASDAQ:RMNI)

 The AMS Opportunity

-Over the last two quarters the company has rolled out an opportunity that at first glance is an obvious strategic move that massively expands TAM while also diversifying from their more controversial vendor replacement revenue streams.
+Over the last two quarters, the company has rolled out an opportunity that at first glance is an obvious strategic move that massively expands TAM while also diversifying from their more controversial vendor replacement revenue streams.
 This opportunity is providing Application Management Services ("AMS") for both Oracle and SAP (in addition to already providing it for Salesforce).

 The Oracle product was announced on November 8th, 2019, while SAP was a bit earlier, in early August.

 What is AMS?
 It’s basically the “middle line” of defense for technical support.
-In industry parlance it is “Level 2 and Level 3” support, as opposed to Level 1 (mostly basic helpdesk functions like forgotten passwords) and Level 4 (vendor owned/replacement where Rimini historically plays):
+In industry parlance, it is “Level 2 and Level 3” support, as opposed to Level 1 (mostly basic help desk functions like forgotten passwords) and Level 4 (vendor owned/replacement where Rimini historically plays):

 Source: Company Presentation